MzDiaz824/pheonix_testing/README.md

     nextflow run nf-core/quaisar -profile <docker/singularity/podman/shifter/charliecloud/conda/institute> -entry <rawqc>

 4. We may want to allow repeating individual steps when part of the process fails (as it has in the past)

+## Troubleshooting
+Users may encounter exended lag time and/or issues connecting to certain databases.
+This can commonly occur while running the pipeline on a cluster.
+Please confirm that your HPC environment is not experiencing technical issues, updates, and/or downtimes that impact functionality if these types of errors occur.
 ## Documentation